Last updated on October 20th, 2024 at 03:40 pm

 What are personal property taxes?

-Local governments request tax forms containing information on the property you own, the land the property is on, equipments and information about any income being generated by the property if applicable and other movable structures under your name.
+Local governments request tax forms containing information on the property you own, the land the property is on, equipment, and information about any income being generated by the property if applicable, and other movable structures under your name.

 Can I get a partial exemption for any reason?